-Your employees need to have the right teleworking equipment to be productive.
-Computers and accessories are in high demand and the supply chain from Asia has been disrupted.
-New IT equipment is hard to find right now.
+Your employees need to have the proper remote-working equipment to be productive.
+Computers and accessories are in high demand and, while the supply chain from Asia is no longer disrupted to the point it was initially, specific IT devices and components may still be hard to find.

 Until the supply chain returns to normal, work around the shortages in ways that don’t break the bank or make your organization vulnerable to cyberattacks.
 Since whatever you buy you’ll still own after the crisis, temporary options are often your best bet.
 If you’re short on computers, Virtual Desktop Interface (VDI) allows employees to securely access your network from their home computers (Microsoft is offering three months of VDI free during the COVID-19 crisis).
 If you’re short on less expensive equipment, use whatever you can find for the time being.

 Now that you’ve figured out which tools your team will use when working from home (see the do’s and don’ts below), it’s time to think about your company’s hardware from a longer-term perspective.
 You can ask: